Raspberry Pi Humidity Sensor using the DHT22

-In this Raspberry Pi humidity sensor tutorial, we will show you how to connect the DHT22 sensor to the Raspberry Pi and how you can use Python to read data from the sensor.
+In this tutorial, we will show you how to connect the DHT22 humidity sensor to the Raspberry Pi and how you can use Python to read the data.

 The DHT22 is a versatile and low-cost humidity sensor that can also calculate the temperature of an area.